Ran-Toledo/broadcastlistenerapp/README.md

 The app sends a “first-use” event on initial install using SharedPreferences, while avoiding any UI clutter.

 ### Tests and Instrumentation
-The deduplication logic is verified using instrumented tests, running directly on the Android runtime — eliminating permission issues and ensuring logic-level correctness without needing real broadcasts.
+The deduplication logic is verified using instrumented tests, running directly on the Android runtime — eliminating broadcast permission issues when running on an emulator and ensuring logic-level correctness without needing real broadcasts.